We, the leaders of the European Union (EU) and its Member States, in consultation with Western

 (CBAM), including through technical and financial assistance.
 The EU 4 Green project is an

-16. From the start, the Western Balkans Partners have also been included in the European Food
+important tool to help Partners in their implementation efforts. - From the start, the Western Balkans Partners have also been included in the European Food

 Security Crisis Preparedness and Response Mechanism to enhance food security.
 The